shashianand25/geeksforgeeks-160-Day-Challenge/README.md

-Trying to learn DSA from geeksgorgeeks 160 Days Challenge!!
-I am learning concepts before solving questions, let's see how this goes🤞.
+Trying to learn DSA from GeeksforGeeks' 160 Days Challenge!!
+I am learning concepts before solving questions — let's see how this goes 🤞

+---

-Day1 - Second Largest in Array
+### 📅 Day 1 – Second Largest in Array

+📚 Had to learn vectors before I started solving because the code snippet had `vector` defined in it.
+⏱️ Took around 15–20 minutes.
-Had to learn vectors before I started solving because the code snippet had vector defined in it. (took around 15-20 minutes) first solution was by sorting the array but that was O(n^2) time so switched to one loop and solved it after thinking for a while
+🧠 First solution was by sorting the array but that was O(n²), so I switched to one loop and solved it after thinking for a while.

-Day2 - Push zeroes to end
+---

+### 📅 Day 2 – Push Zeroes to End

-Again tried to solve by using vector functions I learnt on Day1 like .erase and .pushback but kept getting runtime error and even if I did solve it, time complexity was huge
+🔁 Tried using vector functions I learned on Day 1 like `.erase` and `.push_back`, but kept getting runtime errors.
+⚠️ Even when it worked, the time complexity was high.
-So switched to doing it in one loop itself but without those functions
+✅ Finally solved it using just one loop, without those vector functions.

+---

-Day3 - Reverse an array
+### 📅 Day 3 – Reverse an Array

-Classic question but again never solved before so I solved in two loops at first using temp_arr Later switched to one loop (had to change one condn inside the loop)
+❓ Classic question but I had never solved it before.
+🧪 Initially solved it with two loops using a `temp_arr`.
+⚙️ Later optimized it to one loop (had to tweak a condition inside the loop).